-Figure 16-2 shows the locations of wildfire recorded by state and local fire department records from 2005 to 2015 collected by the Texas Wildlife Risk Assessment Portal (TxWRAP).
-Fires larger than fifty acres are listed in Table 16-3.
-The locations of wildfire noted in Table 16-3 as well as all others recorded by TxWRAP in Wharton County and participating communities are shown in Figures 16-3 through 16-5.
+Figure 16-2 shows the locations of wildfire recorded by state and local fire department records from 2005 to 2020 collected by the Texas Wildlife Risk Assessment Portal (TxWRAP) augmented with local data for 2021 wildfires.
+Fires larger than fifty acres are listed in Table 16-3 for those recorded through TxWRAP.
+Fire size data was not available for fires documented in 2021 local records.
+The locations of all wildfires reported by TxWRAP and local departments for 2005 to 2021 in Wharton County and participating communities are shown in Figures 16-3 through 16-5.